 What Course Materials are Available Electronically from the Law Library

 The Law Library cannot provide access to any casebooks, but it may be able to provide electronic access to other course materials that are required or recommended for your classes.

 To find out what course materials are available electronically from the Law Library:

-- Search the Fall 2020 Course Reserves module of LawCat (the Law Library’s catalog) by the name of the professor (last name is usually sufficient) or the title of the course.
+- Search the Spring 2021 Course Reserves module of LawCat (the Law Library’s catalog) by the name of the professor (last name is usually sufficient) or the title of the course.
 The records will indicate which books are available electronically through the Law Library.
-For example, if you have Civil Procedure with Prof. Bradt, you can search “civil procedure” or “Bradt” and you will be able to access Federal Rules of Civil Procedure / Womxn of Color Collective at the University of California School of Law.
+For example, if you have Civil Procedure for LLMs with Prof. Oppenheimer, you can search “civil procedure” or “Oppenheimer” and you will be able to access Federal Rules of Civil Procedure / Womxn of Color Collective at the University of California School of Law.